 Design research is the most important step in evidence-based design.
 After we have found out everything from the customer, we do not immediately go to draw, design and invent.
 We аre going on a long journey on the market.
 At this stage, our task is to collect information that will allow us to prepare the factual basis for further work.
 You will need to rely on the factual base when communicating with the customer.

 The analysis consists of the following basic blocks.

-If packaging is developed in a design research, then we analyze colors, fonts, build a virtual shelf with goods (local and foreign market), and look at what marketing hooks are used on the packaging.
-As a result, all this is put together in a big picture in order to see the whole market at once and then the actual base for the client is being prepared.
+If the packaging is developed in design research, then we analyze colors, and fonts, build a virtual shelf with goods (local and foreign markets), and look at what marketing hooks are used on the packaging.
+As a result, all this is put together in a big picture to see the whole market at once and then the actual base for the client is prepared.

 Design research helps to better understand what kind of product you need to create

-The results of the design research are drawn up so that the customer can see the trends, free color sectors on the market, the main forms and can look at the entire market in a comprehensive manner.
+The results of the design research are drawn up so that the customer can see the trends, free color sectors on the market, and the main forms, and can comprehensively look at the entire market.
 As a result, the client also receives information about what needs to be done to solve exactly his problem.
-For example, if the goal is to stand out on the shelf, then the customer will receive clear data on differentiation from competitors in terms of colors, presentation format and selling elements that should be placed on the package.
-If it is a logo and a launch of a new company on the market, then information will be given on which shapes and colors should not be used, a summary on foreign markets will also be provided and there will be a summary of trends.
+For example, if the goal is to stand out on the shelf, then the customer will receive clear data on differentiation from competitors in terms of colors, presentation format, and selling elements that should be placed on the package.
+If it is a logo and a launch of a new company on the market, then the information will be given on which shapes and colors should not be used, a summary of foreign markets will also be provided and there will be a summary of trends.

 Presenting the design research before working out the concepts or taking them off together is an individual decision in each case.